 Fine dining is different at every restaurant, but there are common threads woven through all of them.
 First, there is a Chef-inspired menu, with his or her signature, stamped on each offering.
 Unlike casual restaurants, fine dining service usually includes eating utensils that are a matched set, and have more weight than your summer camp mess hall offered you.
 Generally, there is a linen napkin to lay across your lap, water served in a glass vessel sans the local bank logo and the table legs have been leveled to assure your plate doesn’t travel across the tabletop each time someone rests against it.
 There’s also the expectations of the staff.
 When visiting a fine dining establishment you expect the staff to deliver you a higher standard of service, where they understand the menu and can assist you with accurate answers and solutions to your dietary concerns and preferences.
 Blue Ridge is proud to be home to many of such dining establishments.
-Let us introduce you to a small plate offering of eight of our favorites.
+Let us introduce you to a small plate offering of six of our favorites.

 116 W. Main St. Suite 1-D – Blue Ridge, GA